iamhaymc/npm/README.md

 # npm
-Bundled ES libraries for the node and the browser
+ES libraries for the Node and the browser